 The door slams downstairs.
-The girl, alone and naked from her shower, slowly inches down the stairs to see what the noise was.
+The girl, alone and in only a towel from her shower, slowly inches down the stairs to see what the noise was.
 With each step the music expands the tension, your heart beats faster, your palms sweat, and you start yelling for her to run not go into the basement.
 BAM!
-The theme music begins, the killer or monster or combination of both steps into camera and the chase is on.
+The theme music begins, the killer or monster or combination thereof steps into camera, and the chase is on.
 Our heroine tries her hardest, but in the end, she’s just another victim.
 The stalking, the chasing and the killing were scary on their own, but not nearly as terrifying as those elements narrated by a genius score.

 Dig it - IF YOU DARE!!

 Hate all you want folks, but this soundtrack is the bomb.
 First off, Thomas Newman’s original score was a nice twist on old time horror music with a distinct modern flair.
 His use of weird orchestrations and creepy organ music was essential to the vibe of Lost Boys.
 Still not convinced?
 Well, Newman went on to score films like Wall-E, The Shawshank Redemption and American Beauty.
 Then we have the pop classics on The Lost Boys soundtrack e.g. Echo And The Bunnymen’s cover of “People Are Strange”, or the tune “Cry Little Sister”, even Roger Daltrey’s cover of “Don’t Let The Sun Go Down On Me” is killer.
 Granted the roid saxophone-on-the-beach of Tim Capello’s “I Still Believe” is douche chilling, but overall the soundtrack is killer.

 12. Eraserhead - Alan Splet